zowe/docs-site/docs/extend/extend-desktop/mvd-dataservices.md

 **dependenciesIncluded**

- Must be `true` for anything in the `pluginDefinition.json` file.
-(Only specify false when you are adding dataservices to the server dynamically.)
+ Specify `true` for anything in the `pluginDefinition.json` file.
+Only specify `false` when you are adding dataservices to the server dynamically.

 ## Defining Java dataservices
 In addition to other types of dataservice, you can use Java (also called java-war) dataservices in your applications.
 Java dataservices are powered by Java Servlets.